Last Updated on January 20, 2023

 Go strawberry picking at Porter Farms at either their Raleigh or Willow Spring location, where you can pick and pay for strawberries by the quart, 4-quart buckets, and 8-quart flats.

 Want to try before you buy?
-You can eat as many strawberries as you can while picking them in the fields!
+You can eat as many strawberries as possible while picking them in the fields!

-When visiting the Willow Spring location, be sure to try their homemade ice cream, available in 16 different flavors.
+When visiting the Willow Spring location, try their homemade ice cream, available in 16 different flavors.

 Waller Family Farm